MILAM GLACIER TRAVEL GUIDE

 Location of Milam Glacier

-Milam Glacier Sample Tour Itinerary
+Milam Glacier Tour Packages

 Day 01: Kathgodam – Almora - Munsiyari

-Driving – 340kms, 10hrs
+Driving: 340kms, 10hrs

 Start early in the morning from Kathgodam to reach Munsiyari by evening.
 Drive via Almora and Bageshwar and purchase necessary equipments and things of your need.
 Reach Munsiyari before dark.
 Munsiyari is a popular hill station of the Kumaon region situated at an elevation of 2,290mts and it acts as the base camp for Milam Glacier trek.
 Overnight in Munsiyari